-As of March 31, 2011, we had \$47.5 million in cash, cash equivalents and marketable securities.
-Although we believe our existing cash resources, including the \$98.0 million remaining available under our loan arrangement with The Mann Group will be sufficient to fund our anticipated cash requirements through the first quarter of 2012, we will require significant additional financing in the future to fund our operations and if we are unable to do so, there will be substantial doubt about our ability to continue as a going concern.
+As of June 30, 2011, we had \$25.3 million in cash, cash equivalents and marketable securities.
+Although we believe our existing cash resources, including the \$80.0 million remaining available under our loan arrangement with The Mann Group, will be sufficient to fund our anticipated cash requirements into the first quarter of 2012, we will require significant additional financing in the future to fund our operations and if we are unable to do so, there will be substantial doubt about our ability to continue as a going concern.
 Accordingly, we expect that we will need to raise additional capital, either through the sale of equity or debt securities, the entry into a strategic business collaboration with a pharmaceutical or biotechnology company, the establishment of other funding facilities, licensing arrangements, asset sales or other means, or an increase in the borrowings available under the loan arrangement with our related party, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.

 We intend to use our capital resources to continue the development and commercialization of AFREZZA, if approved.
-In addition, portions of our capital resources will be devoted to expanding our other product development programs for the treatment of different types of cancers.
+In addition, a portion of our capital resources will be devoted to ongoing development of our products for the treatment of different types of cancers.
 We are expending a portion of our capital to scale up our manufacturing capabilities in our Danbury facilities.
 We also intend to use our capital resources for general corporate purposes.